heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/PRESENTATION.md

 TCP is a transport protocol that is similar to a phone call:

-1. A connection is established between two parties
+1. A connection is established between two parties (Unicast)
 2. Data sent is guaranteed to arrive in the same order
-3. Data can be sent again
+3. Data can be sent again if needed (retransmission)

 ![bg right:40%](https://images.unsplash.com/photo-1523966211575-eb4a01e7dd51?fit=crop&h=720)